Antique Colt SAA Cavalry Revolver

 This Antique Colt SAA Revolver is a U.S. cavalry revolver.
 Serial #31951 in .45 cal. with a 7 ½” barrel and nickel finish.
 Most noteworthy, are the carved pearl eagle head grips.
 An extremely rare U.S. Martial Colt single action army (U.S. Army 1876-1877 contract) that was pressed into civilian usage.

-This Colt single action army is in overall very good to fine condition.
+This Colt single action army is in excellent overall condition.
 It shows about 95% old nickel applied over the original military finish.
 Also, the ejector housing was left the original military blue.
 Most likey, the carved pearl grips were added at the same time, replacing the original inspected wood grips.
 These grips are beautifully accomplished and fit perfectly.
 Lastly, the bore is very good.